 - Rinsing the Rice.
 Rinsing the rice removes much of the surface starch from the grains, which can cause the rice to become gummy and overly sticky, way too soft.
 The finished rice should be softened yet still somewhat firm.
 Don’t overcook the rice or a Puerto Rican grandmother will find and scold you.

 - Sofrito.
 You can sometimes find sofrito at the grocery store, but I prefer to make my own at home and freeze it in small batches for when I need it.
 It freezes very nicely.

 - Seasonings.
 This recipe only uses salt and pepper, as the other ingredients already build a wonderful flavor combination.
 You are of course free to add in other seasonings to your preference.
-Some popular additions include paprika or smoked paprika, dried or fresh oregano, cumin and Sazon seasoning.
+Some popular additions include paprika or smoked paprika, dried or fresh oregano, cumin, Sazon seasoning, and Adobo seasoning.

 That’s it, my friends.
 I hope you enjoy your Puerto Rican Arroz con Gandules.
 Great stuff.
 Let me know if you make it.
 I’d love to hear how it turned out for you.
 See you next time!

 I’ve been learning a lot about Puerto Rican cooking from several different cookbooks.
 Here are links to 2 Puerto Rican cookbooks I highly recommend.
 They are great.
 These are affiliate links, my friends!